bamboleiro1337/Site/README.md

 pip install pyjwt

+If you made some changes in models:
-alembic init migration
+1. alembic init migration
-alembic revision --autogenerate -m 'initial' alembic upgrade head alembic downgrade -1
+2. alembic revision --autogenerate -m 'your_name'
+3. alembic upgrade head

+If something gone wrong in db: alembic downgrade -1
+ It`s like backup btw

+ Result: "second -> first"

-pytest -vs .
+If you need to test this piece of shit: pytest -vs .

-isort .
+If you need to make clear code isort .